wasmCloud/wadm/wadm/README.md

 | `WADM_VAULT_ADDR` | `http://127.0.0.1:8200` | The address of the vault instance |
 | `WADM_VAULT_PATH_TEMPLATE` | `(Empty)` | A template used to define the vault path for lattice user credentials |

-The credentials stored within a vault secret are pushed as a JSON payload containing the fields `jwt` and `nkey_seed`.
+The credentials stored within a vault secret are pushed as a JSON payload containing the fields `jwt` and `seed`.
 When stored properly, you can use the `vault` command line to inspect the credentials as shown below:

 ```
 $ vault kv get /secret/creds/default